surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 On the Windows platform, Surge is delivered as both a 32 or 64-bit VST3 plug-in instrument.

-The filename for the VST3 is `Surge.vst`.
+The filename for the VST3 is `Surge.vst3`.

 System Requirements: